cuvva/terms/terms.md

 ## 7. How we get paid

 For all products, we'll tell you the insurance premiums, taxes and fees payable in our quote summary which you can see in the app before purchase.

+We receive the whole of your payment on a risk transfer basis, as the agent of the insurer.
+This means that when you pay for your policy, your payment is deemed to have already been received by the insurer.
+Depending on the product, your payment may be held in a non-statutory trust bank account.
+These measures help us keep your payments safe.

-Cuvva Limited is usually paid either by receiving a percentage of the insurance premium by way of commission from the insurer or service provider, or by receiving an admin fee from you for arranging the insurance, or both.
-We may earn additional amounts from Insurers to reflect the performance of the products.
+We're usually paid either by receiving a percentage of the insurance premium in commission from the insurer or service provider, or by receiving an admin fee from you for arranging the insurance, or both.
+We may earn interest on the money in our bank accounts, and additional amounts from Insurers to reflect the performance of the products.

 ## 8. Correspondence